Aemond's Dark Gift for Aegon In House of the Dragon Season 2 Episode 6, Explained

 In his stead, his brother, Aemond, now serves as King while Aegon heals.
-Though, there are some resolved tensions to figure out between the two of them.
+However, there are some resolved tensions to figure out between the two of them.

 [ Largest Game of Thrones Dragons Ranked In Size Order ]